 People use wood slices for various projects, from carpentry to wood carvings and sometimes as firewood.
-Drying your wood is rewarding if you get it right; therefore, take your time to learn how you can do it.
-The best thing to do is treat the wood properly with the right stabilizing solution, salt paste, or wood sealer when drying it.
+Drying your wood is rewarding if you get it right; therefore, take time to learn how to do it.
+When drying, the best thing to do is treat the wood properly with the right stabilizing solution, salt paste, or wood sealer.

 How to Dry Wood without Splitting or Cracking

-As moisture evaporates from the wood, it can shrink, split or crack.
+As moisture evaporates from the wood, it can shrink, split, or crack.
 The key to avoiding splits, cracks, and warps from forming is through sealants and stabilizing solutions that should be applied before drying.
-There is a wide range of readily available commercial sealant and stabilizing solutions, or you can use Salt paste
+There is a wide range of readily available commercial sealants and stabilizing solutions, or you can use Salt paste.

 Contents